-"Organic waste recycling" means programs that when implemented would reduce or eliminate the amount of organic solid waste from landfill disposal or transformation processes as defined in Section 40201."
+"Organic waste recycling" means programs that when implemented would reduce or eliminate the amount of organic solid waste from landfill disposal."

 Additionally, in all likelihood, the term "organic waste recycling facility" means a "composting" or an "anaerobic digestion" facility.
 However, it is not clear whether a "biomass conversion" facility, as defined in Section 40106 of the Public Resources Code, utilizing only green materials would also qualify as an "organic waste recycling facility."
 As such, there is a need for the proposed legislation to define the term "organic waste recycling facility."